IBM/data-prep-kit/data-processing-lib/doc/data-access-factory.md

     * input folder
     * sub-directory selection (aka data sets))
     * file extension
+    * files extensions to checkpoint
     * maximum count
     * random sampling
 * Output file identification (for a given input)
 * Checkpointing  - determines the set of input files that need processing (i.e. which do not have corresponding output files).
+In the case of parquet files, where inputs and outputs are parquet this comparison is fairly simple.
+In the case of binary files it is a little bit more involved as input and output files may have different extensions. in this case you need to specify both `files extensions` and `files extensions to checkpoint`
 * Reading and writing of files.

 Each transform runtime uses a DataAccessFactory to create a DataAccess instance which